scala/scala3/docs/docs/reference/overview.md

    will be defined by the language, others can be added by libraries.
 Initially, the language will likely only cover exceptions as effect capabilities, but it can be extended later to mutations and possibly other effects.
 To ensure backwards compatibility, all effect capabilities are initially available in `Predef`.
-Unimporting effect capabilities from `Predef` will enable stricter effect checking, and provide stronger guarantees of purity.
+Un-importing effect capabilities from `Predef` will enable stricter effect checking, and provide stronger guarantees of purity.

 <a name="ergonomics"></a>